-Donation bins with red and white stripes and a star have been placed among three of SLCC campuses: Jordan (HTC Building), South City (near the Grand Theater) and Taylorsville-Redwood (Student Center, West Hall).
+Donation bins with red and white stripes and a star have been placed among three of SLCC campuses: Jordan (HTC Building), South City (near the Grand Theatre) and Taylorsville-Redwood (Student Center, West Hall).

 “My group started to help the veterans, because we have always had a special place in our heart for the service that the veterans have provided for our country and we felt that holding a clothing and blanket drive for the Freedom Landing veterans would be a good way to show our gratitude for all of the service that they have done for us,” says Summer Wanlass, SLCC CTEL 1010 student.